 The City relies on a large and complex technology environment to conduct its operations.
-As a recipient and provider of personal, private, and sensitive information, the City and its departments are subject to cyber threats, including, but not limited to: hacking, viruses/malware, and other attacks on City information and communications assets.
+As a recipient and provider of personal, private, and sensitive information, the City and its departments are subject to cyber threats, including, but not limited to: hacking, viruses/malware, social engineering, activist campaigns, and other attacks on City information and communications assets.
 The City's Information Technology Department has no knowledge or notice of any significant data breaches on City information and systems assets to date.